 Although it may seem strange, the 010 was also used by offshore contractors as well.
-Ingram Contractors (the subsidiary of the book distribution company, and an early offshore contractor in the Gulf) purchased one with special 42 1/2″ x 11 1/4″ jaws in 1965, and another two years later.
+Ingram Contractors (a sibling of the book distribution company, and an early offshore contractor in the Gulf) purchased one with special 42 1/2″ x 11 1/4″ jaws in 1965, and another two years later.

 Vulcan 010 hammer, produced for the offshore contractor Ingram Construction in 1967.

 It remained for Fluor to purchase in 1970 the first “true” offshore 010 hammer with the male jaws and outside cables.
 That 010 also has the distinction of being Vulcan’s smallest offshore hammer.
 By that time it was too small for virtually any offshore work.
 Below is a general arrangement and the specifications for this hammer.

 Like the 06, the 010 has two ram configurations: the short (steel) ram and the long (iron) ram.
 The latter was also adapted to the 510.
 Below are two general arrangements for the 010 with the long ram and cables, which was the final configuration Vulcan produced.

 Note also that Vulcan even at this date already had a “half century of experience in the design and manufacture of pile-driving equipment.”
 It also touted (before the advent of diesel hammers) the advantage of “heavy ram-low velocity” which still has its advantages today.

 First produced in 1912, the #0 hammer, although not the first Warrington-Vulcan hammer, is probably, in its own way, the most pervasive in its influence on the development of Vulcan’s–and other–product line.

 The main Chicago general arrangement is above: others are below: